-For frequent international travellers, passports get a lot of love…and wear and tear.
+For frequent international travellers, passports get a lot of love...and wear and tear.
 For many, a slightly dog-eared travelling document is a badge of honour.
-One country, however, is cracking down on passports with even the slightest of imperfections.
+Recent stories have emerged however of people being refused travel due to passports that have even the slightest of imperfections, showing how important it can be to keep yours in good condition.

-Indonesia has tightened up entry restrictions on damaged passports, as part of a wider initiative to stop illegal immigration.
-However, it’s not clear exactly what constitutes an acceptable level of wear and tear and, instead, they’re leaving it to the airlines to enforce.
+One such example that has come up again and again over the last two years is Indonesia, a country that seemingly has tightened up entry restrictions on damaged passports as part of a wider initiative to stop illegal immigration.
+However, it’s not always clear exactly what constitutes an acceptable level of wear and tear and, instead, they’re leaving it to the airlines to enforce.
 If border agents in Indonesia deem the passport to be of unacceptable quality, the airline will be fined A$5000, which has led them to be very cautious in allowing people to board.

-While the law applies to all international arrivals to Indonesia, Australian travellers have been hit most heavily with more than 20 reports of passengers being denied boarding since before Christmas.
-More than a million Aussies alone visited Bali in 2018.
+While the law applies to all international arrivals to Indonesia, Australian travellers have been hit most heavily, with more than 20 reports of passengers being denied boarding since 2018.
+More than a million Aussies alone visited Bali that year.

 In the wake of the spate of refusals, it’s worthwhile having a thorough check of your passport before travelling anywhere, especially to Indonesia.
-Generally, wear and tear are ok once all the personal details and data are clear and legible and there is no water damage.
+Generally, wear and tear is alright once all the personal details and data are clear and legible and there is no water damage.
 If you’re unsure, you’re advised to check your local passport office for further help.